Weakky/dotnetsreamer/README.md

 # .NET Streamer
-Old home-made popcorn time like application developped in C# (not working anymore).
+Old home-made popcorn time like application developped in VB.NET (not working anymore).

 The code is very old and awful.